Independent African news, markets, culture and politics.

 NDC Allocates 2027 Presidential Ticket to South, Shifts North Post‑Term

-The Nigeria Democratic Congress (NDC) has announced that its 2027 presidential ticket will be allocated to a candidate from southern […]
+The Nigeria Democratic Congress (NDC) announced at its National Convention that the party’s 2027 presidential ticket will be allocated to […]

 NDC announces date for National Convention in Abuja